JevinSidhu/htn-fe-challenge/README.md

 1. Create a new styled component to style appropriately
 2. Create an if else to render this question type

 > Could this data be useful for building any features / products for sponsors and/or other parties of Hack the North?

-This data raw would not be useful.
-However, since Hack the North has a data science position, someone in that role could definitely take this data and generate insights for sponsors or other parties of Hack the North.
-We could promote sponsors what type of hackers come to Hack the North, deliver insights into which skills are most popular amongst students right now, and a host of other information.
-It'd be neat if we could accept resumes and then complete analyze on those, since they usually give a better picture of someone's skills and experiences.
+This data raw would not be very useful.
+However, since Hack the North has a data science position someone in that role could definitely take this data and generate insights for sponsors or other parties of Hack the North.
+To sponsors, we could promote what type of hackers come to Hack the North.
+To other parties and for Hack the North itself, we could deliver insights into which skills are most popular amongst students right now.
+It'd be neat if we could enable users to upload resumes and then analyze those.
+Resumes usually give a better picture of someone's skills and experiences.